What Costs and Fees Are Associated with Bridging Loans?

 Another factor to consider is how you want to manage your interest payments.
 Bridging loans are highly flexible, so it’s possible to choose a repayment option that better suits your situation:

-• Retained interest: The lender calculates how much interest you would pay over the full term of the loan, and adds this to your balance.
+- Retained interest: The lender calculates the interest you would pay over the loan’s full term and adds this to your balance.
 You then repay the total at the end of the term.
 If you repay the loan early, the additional assumed interest is refunded.

 Which type of repayment is best for you will depend on your circumstances and what you’re trying to do.
 A bridging loan broker can give you advice and help you decide what is right for you.